hittingray/gw2-raidar-uploader-newest/README.md

 Please be aware that this tool simply uploads the files to GW2 Raidar and does not track them any further.
 Analysis of logs may take a long time, and there will be a delay before they are available on the website for viewing.

+## Future updates ##

+If there is interest in this tool, I have a couple more additions which I would like to add:

+- A version which tracks which logs have not been uploaded since the last time the script was run can be made.
+- Another version which tracks new logs while it is open and automatically uploads them.

 ## Acknowledgements ##

 This script requires the use of curl, which is distributed under the curl license, and the appropriate licensing documents can be found in the repository as curl_docs.zip.